xxmorwellr/ml-advanced-assignments-2024/assignment-2/Report.md

 ## Part 3 - Generation/style transfer
 I extended the autoencoder with `style_embedding` in encoder module.
 You can see class `ConditionalAutoencoder` in *part_3.py*.

-I tried to restructed one same image with five different styles and restructed five images with five different styles.
+I tried to reconstructed one same image with five different styles and reconstructed five images with five different styles.
 From the output, I could say the style embedding exactly affected generated effect.
 And when I increased the `style_embedding_dim` and training epochs, the reconstructed output could be better.

 ## Bonus B